 Reasonably foreseeable future actions are likely to sustain and enhance the urban development in the API through redevelopment that would update infrastructure and commercial developments.
-Reasonably foreseeable future actions are also likely to contribute to patterns of growth and development that have and would continue to result in changes to the regional and local economies, including property value increases and neighborhood transitions.
+Reasonably foreseeable future actions are also likely to contribute to patterns of growth and development that have and would continue to result in changes to the regional and local economies, including property value increases and neighborhood transitions, such as increased density.